Bira/octopus-carnival/_drafts/guns-of-wolfenstein-03.md

 If using standard GURPS skills, you need Guns (Pistol) to fire in semi-auto mode, and Guns (SMG) to fire bursts.
 If using the optional skills from Pyramid
 #3/65, you need Guns (Pistol), with the Burst-Fire technique for full-auto mode.

-The _Pistol Model 1961_ is almost identical, but a little heavier: Weight 1.5kg/0.5kg.
-The extra weight is due to its sturdier receiver and barrel, which can safely fire "magnum" rounds: Dam 3d pi, Rcl 3.
-It can also fire the same standard 9mm rounds as the Model 1960.

 | TL | Weapon      | Damage  | Acc | Range    | Weight      | RoF | Shots   | ST | Bulk | Rcl |
 |:--:|:-----------:|:-------:|:---:|:--------:|:-----------:|:---:|:-------:|:--:|:----:|:----|